klayhopgood/mapbuddi/PROJECT_STATUS.md

 # MapBuddi Project Status

-**Last Updated:** October 5, 2025
+**Last Updated:** December 29, 2025
-**Current Version:** Production v2.0
+**Current Version:** Location Lists v1.0
 **Environment:** Staging + Production deployed

 ---

 ## 🚀 **Current State Overview**

-MapBuddi is a **multi-vendor digital marketplace** built with Next.js, featuring Stripe Connect payments, Supabase PostgreSQL database, and comprehensive seller analytics.
-The platform is fully functional for digital product sales with a 10% platform fee structure.
+MapBuddi has been **successfully transformed** into a **location-based digital marketplace** where sellers create curated POI lists that buyers can purchase and sync to their Google Maps.
+The platform now specializes in location lists instead of general digital products, with a simplified USD-only backend and multi-currency display for buyers.

 ---